Intzu3999/testDataCheckScript/README.md

 * Create two folders: testData , result
 * place .csv file in ./testData folder
+* msisdn is a REQUIRED param in .csv file.
+Other param are optional.
 * .csv file is case sensitive.
 Example:

 msisdn,telco